rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 The audioCodec API **MUST** be a Firebolt `property:readonly` API, and have a corresponding `onAudioCodecChanged` notification.

-Use of the `audioCodec` APIs requires access to the `use` role of the `xrn:firebolt:capability:media-info:audio-codec` capability.
+Use of the `audioCodec` APIs require access to the `use` role of the `xrn:firebolt:capability:media-info:audio-codec` capability.

 #### 3.1.5.
 Frame Rate